 The solution: If we inspect this, the equation x² = x has two solutions, 0 and 1.

-On the other hand, our equation x = 1 has just a single solution, namely 1.
+Then again, our equation x = 1 has just one single solution, and that is 1.

-Hence, the equations x2 = x and x = 1 do not have the same solution sets and are not equivalent.
+Therefore, our equations x² = x and x = 1 don’t have the same solution set and are, therefore, not equivalent.

 This should not be difficult at all.

 If we have two equations that both are having the same solution, this is what are “Equivalent Equations.”

 Again, an example.
 How do we know if the equations x = 8 and x + 2 = 10 are equivalent?
 Well, do the simple math.

 The number 8 is the only possible number that makes the equation true: x + 2 = 10, and 10 – 2 + 8.

 So our number 8 is the only solution.
 In our equation: x = 8.
 So we can say that: x + 2 = 10 and x = 8 have the same solution sets.
 So they are equivalent.